cedik456/group-proj-tdl/README.md

-# To Do List with Backlogs
+# To Do List

-> Brief description of the project.
+> A to-do list app that keeps a history of completed and incomplete tasks.
+Useful for people who like to track their progress and identify gaps in their self-development journey.

 ## Prerequisites